imroc/req/README.md

 * Simple and chainable methods for client and request settings.
 * Rich syntax sugar, greatly improving development efficiency.
-* Automatically detect charset and decode to utf-8.
+* Automatically detect charset and decode it to utf-8.
-* Powerful debugging capabilities (logging, tracing, and event dump the requests and responses content).
+* Powerful debugging capabilities (logging, tracing, and even dump the requests and responses' content).
-* The settings can be dynamically adjusted, making it possible to debug in the production environment.
+* All settings can be dynamically adjusted, making it possible to debug in the production environment.
-* Easy to integrate with existing code, just replace client's Transport you can dump requests and reponses to debug.
+* Easy to integrate with existing code, just replace client's Transport then you can dump content as req to debug APIs.

 ## Install